PhilipSLuk/security-projects/hackthebox/web/lernaean/README.md

 Trying the password we found on the form gives us a `Ooops!
 Too slow` response on this page: `http://88.198.233.174:33971/noooooooope.html`..

-.. but if we sue burpsuite to analyze the response from the server, we find some hidden info..
+.. but if we use burpsuite to analyze the response from the server, we find some hidden info..

 ```